-While Disney Plus hit the US, Canada, Australia, New Zealand, the UK, Japan and a selection of European countries, other territories are still waiting patiently.
-Two years after the US release, Disney aims to have it everywhere.
+Disney Plus is available in the US, Canada, Australia, New Zealand, the UK, Japan and a selection of European countries, while other territories are still waiting patiently.
+Two years after the original US release of November 2019, Disney aims to have it everywhere.

-Here's our comprehensive Disney Plus guide, including details on its price, movies, shows, bundles and the no-longer-available free trial.
+Here's our comprehensive Disney Plus guide, including details on its price, movies, shows, and bundles.

 - How to watch the Marvel movies in order

 - How to watch the Star Wars movies in order